intel/ccc-linux-guest-hardening/docs/workflow_overview.md

 Following above individual steps, a number of harnesses and associated configuration/assets have been defined that should be executed for any desired candidate kernel.
-The automation is currenrtly split three parts:
+The automation is currently split three parts:

 - `make prepare`, executed from the top-level directory, generates basic resources needed as input to campaign/harness setups.
 This includes a